mila-iqia/blocks-examples/reverse_words/README.rst

 * ``_transpose`` is a convenience function to re-orient the matrices finally coming out of the data stream
 * ``_is_nan`` is a termination function for training - not data processing

+These functions live at the top level of the module, so that the model can be cleanly pickled and unpickled.

 Once the data is read in character-wise (``level="character"``), it is cleaned up and converted into mini-batches using ``Batch`` with ``iteration_scheme=ConstantScheme(10)``, which means that it works on 10